williamtengit/Opacity_EP-EFA_TAC_TN/README.md

-This is a program for the opacity verification of the Extended Finite Autoamta with Event Parameters(EP-EFAs), and their Finite Automata counterpart with finite domain.
+This is a program for the opacity verification of the Extended Finite Autoamta with Event Parameters(EP-EFAs), and their Finite Automata(FA) counterpart with finite domain.

 The files of "EFA_model1.py" and "EFA_model1_reverse.py" are for a specific EP-EFA and its reverse EP-EFA.
 The current files are for the EP-EFA as shown below.